 Help To Buy Scheme: Everything You Need To Know

 Help to Buy is a government scheme that helps first time home buyers to buy a property with just a 5% deposit.
+A considerable 14% of all first time buyers have used the Help to Buy scheme since its launch in 2013, and it has helped more than half a million people get onto the property ladder.

 The Help to Buy scheme offers an equity loan where the government lends first time buyers and current homeowners to buy a new-build home.